carlospisani10/Data-Visualization-With-Pandas/README.md

 *  Urban areas have the shortest distance but the most volume of rides, therefore they account for almost 50% of total Pyber Revenue. look    to exploit ride surges in urban areas for improved profit.

 ## Method
-The following pandas commands were utilized in this project:
+The following pandas commands were utilized in this project: <br>
-    * reading in large CSV files and turning them to DataFrames
+    * reading in large CSV files and turning them to DataFrames <br>
-    * merging, grouping, and indexing data to find the desired results
+    * merging, grouping, and indexing data to find the desired results <br>
-    * Agg function to do quantity analysis (count, mean, sum) of different variables
+    * Agg function to do quantity analysis (count, mean, sum) of different variables <br>
-    * Using the iloc/loc method to extract desired parts of DataFrames to query data for visualizations.
+    * Using the iloc/loc method to extract desired parts of DataFrames to query data for visualizations. <br>
-    * matplotlib for graphing: bubble plots, pie charts, seaborn styles, etc.
+    * matplotlib for graphing: bubble plots, pie charts, seaborn styles, etc. <br>

 # Visualizations